Fruits And Veggies in 5-Gallon Buckets to Grow - Homemaking.com

 source: Natural Living Ideas | istock

-Blueberries are commonly grown in pots, buckets, or containers, as they need acidic soil to thrive, and growing them this way gives you control over the soil’s pH level.
+Blueberries are often grown in pots, buckets or containers, as they require acidic soil to grow, and growing them in this manner gives you control over the soil’s pH level.

 8. Tomatoes